Critical Thinking and Writing

-Whatever you’re studying, it’s likely that you’ll be asked to use critical thinking.
+Whatever you’re studying, it’s likely that you’ll be asked to use and demonstrate critical thinking.
 This term covers a range of things across different subjects; but, in essence, it means a willingness to ask questions.
 "Why has this experiment turned out the way it has?"
 "How might the design of this product be improved?"
 "What influenced this author's opinion?"

 When you think critically:

 Thinking critically is the pumping heart of academic work, keeping the whole business alive; if we aren’t prepared to think critically about the world around us, who will?
-Critical thinking is an everyday skill that we need to navigate the world around us, from advertisig to politics and fake news.
+Critical thinking is an everyday skill that we need to navigate the world around us, from advertising to politics and fake news.
 Like many core skills, thinking critically in an academic environment will build on our existing capabilities but it should also stretch them.
 Just like physical exercise, there’s an element of necessary discomfort in this.
 However, the outcome will ultimately be positive, and you should leave university with a wider range of tools for thinking - and acting - critically.